Stopping on the last success with unknown odds: asymptotic minimax optimality of the plug-in rule: Introduction

-In most applications, however, the success probabilities are not available to the decision maker, so that the oracle optimal rule cannot be implemented; the resulting unknown-success-probabilities formulation is therefore often the relevant one in practical situations.
-In view of this and of the classical nature of the last-success problem, it is surprising that only a few works have tackled the oracle-free problem.
+In most applications, however, the success probabilities are not available, so that the oracle rule cannot be implemented.
+This turns the last-success problem into a genuinely \emph{statistical} decision problem: the odds that drive the optimal threshold must be estimated from the very same sequence on which one is trying to stop, and there is no separate training phase.
+In his survey of the odds theorem, \citet[Section~2.1]{Dendievel2012} describes this unknown-odds case as an open problem, and ``an important one regarding applications, for it is often closer to reality than the model in which we assume that we know the parameters''.
+It has nonetheless received surprisingly little attention.
 A notable contribution is \cite{BrussLouchard2009}, which studies an odds-type algorithm based on sequential updating and plug-in/empirical-odds ideas.
-More recent work also investigates variants in which the decision maker receives auxiliary information, for instance in the form of $m$ preliminary samples from each Bernoulli distribution; see \cite{YoshinagaKawase2024}.
-In the special case $m=1$, this setting connects to the single-sample secretary problem studied in \cite{NutiVondrak2023} (via a reduction that treats the no-success scenario as a win).
-These existing results nonetheless leave substantial gaps relative to the fully oracle-free last-success setting considered here.
-On the one hand, the sample-based approaches of \cite{YoshinagaKawase2024} and \cite{NutiVondrak2023} crucially rely on auxiliary information that is not available in the standard online observation model.
-On the other hand, while \cite{BrussLouchard2009} develops and analyzes sequential-updating rules, it does not provide sharp finite-horizon, worst-case quantitative comparisons to the oracle benchmark across success probabilities, nor does it identify the regimes in which oracle approximation is possible or impossible.
+More recent work investigates variants in which the decision maker receives auxiliary information, for instance $m$ preliminary samples from each Bernoulli distribution \citep{YoshinagaKawase2024}; in the special case $m=1$, this setting connects, via a reduction that treats the no-success scenario as a win, to the adversarial-order single-sample secretary problem of \cite{NutiVondrak2023}, whose upper bound shows the resulting guarantee to be best possible.
+They also show that no policy can guarantee a winning probability of exactly~$1/e$---the value that Bruss' rule guarantees when the odds are known---from any finite number of samples.
+These works nonetheless leave the core statistical questions open: the sample-augmented model of \cite{YoshinagaKawase2024} relies on side information absent from the standard online observation model, while \cite{BrussLouchard2009}, though it develops and analyzes sequential-updating rules, provides neither sharp finite-horizon worst-case comparisons to the oracle nor an identification of the regimes in which oracle approximation is possible---let alone a decision-theoretic account of whether any oracle-free rule can be optimal.